mellomaths/petin/README.md

 Obviously, no wild animal can be registered in the Petin app.

-We need your help!
-If you want and are able to help in any way, please get in touch.
+**We need your help!
+If you want and are able to help in any way, please get in touch.**

-: Matheus Lima <mellomatheuslima@gmail.com>
+* Matheus Lima <mellomatheuslima@gmail.com>

-Read more:
+## Contributing

+Contributions are always welcome!

+See the [Contributing](docs/contributing.md) page for ways to get started.

+Please adhere to this project's `code of conduct`.

+## Appendix

+Read more about the project!

 * [About Petin](/docs/about.md)
 * [Marketing Campaigns](/docs/campaign.md)